MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-sell-apps-appsource.md

 ## Side-by-side support

 The side-by-side support is the ability to fall back to custom licensing for existing customers in a transition period.
 It's crucial that you implement side-by-side support for your app before opting into transactability on AppSource.
 To enable side-by-side support, you must create an entitlement, which maps the user to the required permission sets to run their custom licensing.
 On the entitlement object, you must set the `Type` property to `Unlicensed`.
 For more information, see [Entitlement object](devenv-entitlement-object.md).

+### Sell your transactable apps through the CSP reseller network

+As an ISV you can seamlessly license and resell your transactable apps through the managed CSP reseller network, complete with a margin-sharing option for enhanced profitability.
+For more information, see:

+- ISV to CSP private offers FAQs: [Independent Software Vendor (ISV) to Partner private offers FAQ](/partner-center/marketplace/isv-csp-faq).
+- ISV resells through CSP: [Cloud Solution Provider - Microsoft commercial marketplace](https://learn.microsoft.com/en-us/partner-center/marketplace/cloud-solution-providers)

 ## See also